 If a customer does not pay by the due date, you might need to send a collections letter or charge a late payment fee.

 If it is an ongoing problem and a customer owes you a lot of money, you might want to hire a collection agency.
 Usually, the agency charges you a fee or percentage of the amount collected.

 If you cannot collect a receivable, it is called bad debt.
 You can subtract bad debt from your gross income on your tax return.
 You must have reported the debt as income on the previous tax return to claim the bad debt.

 Many times, it’s easier to make a sale on credit rather than having the customer pay up front.
 A customer might not have the cash on hand needed to pay the total amount due.

 For example, if you build an addition to someone’s house, you probably wouldn’t expect them to pay you the total cost up front.
 Instead, you invoice them so they can pay you in several installments.

 Offering credit to customers is a great way to offer convenience and widen your customer reach.
 But, you need to track where you extend credit carefully.
 Accounts receivable shows you how much money your customers owe your business.

 The time it takes customers to pay invoices affects your small business cash flow.
 Cash flow is the inflow and outflow of cash in your business.
 Accounts receivable shows you money you expect to receive and how quickly to expect it.
 This information helps you with budgeting and planning.

 Do you need a simple way to track your business’s incoming money?
-Patriot’s easy-to-use, online accounting software is a simple cash-in, cash-out system.
-We offer free, U.S.-based support.
+Patriot’s online accounting software makes it easy to manage your books.
+We offer free, USA-based support.
 Try it for free today.